AstraZeneca coronavirus vaccine shortfall hobbles Australia’s rollout

 “It’s ramping up rapidly,” federal health department secretary Brendan Murphy told reporters.
 Doctors “are putting vaccines in arms,” he said.
 However, he conceded the supply snafu has left some doctors with few doses.

-Anna Davidson, a director at a clinic in Port Stephens, New South Wales, told the Australian Broadcasting Corp. late last month that her practice had spent about $8,000 on new vaccine fridges so it could vaccinate up to 1,000 people a day — but had only received 50 doses a week.
+Anna Davidson, a director at a clinic in Port Stephens, New South Wales, told the Australian Broadcasting Corp. last week that her practice had spent about $8,000 on new vaccine fridges so it could vaccinate up to 1,000 people a day — but had received just 50 doses a week.

 Australia isn’t the only place to go from a world-leading response to playing catch-up.